-In an excellent review earlier this year in The Academy of Management Annals, Jean-Louis Denis, Ann Langley, and Vivianne Sergi discussed patterns of plural leadership.
+In an excellent review in The Academy of Management Annals 2012, Jean-Louis Denis, Ann Langley, and Vivianne Sergi discussed patterns of plural leadership.
 Plural leadership Is a “collective phenomenon that is distributed or shared among different people, potentially fluid, and constructed in interaction” (p.
 212).
 Denis and his colleagues describe four types of plural leadership.
 My guess is you may have seen these in your organizations.

 Teams often use “sharing leadership.”
 Anyone can perform leadership functions.
 Everyone is a follower.

 In knowledge-based organizations we sometimes see leadership just emerge out of interactions.
 In a meeting of equals, ideas flow, a path is developed, a plan started, an agreement reached.
 In this “producing leadership” style, individuals lead each other.
 Leadership emerges as a property of group interaction.

 In both “sharing leadership” and “producing leadership”, followers are leaders and leaders are followers.
 Denis and his co-authors call this mutuality.
 In essence these involve reciprocal interactions that move things along where there is no clear “leader” identified.